montilab/yQTLpipeline/README.md

 The results will be saved in the directory spcified in `params.outdir`, with the following sub directories.

 ### 5\.1 Preparations and intermediate results
 - < 1_data >.
-Including covariates used, sample ids that are shared between all inputs and thus analyzed.
+Including covariates and sample ids used.
 If the input genotype data was in VCF format, the converted GDS files will also be saved here.
 - < 1_phenotype_data >.
-Including the phenotype data after split the original input into multiple chunks (when `params.pipeline_engine = "matrixeqtl"`) or single phenotype (when `params.pipeline_engine = "genesis"`).
+Including the phenotype data after splitting the original input into multiple chunks (when `params.pipeline_engine = "matrixeqtl"`) or single phenotype (when `params.pipeline_engine = "genesis"`).
 - < 2_SNP_info >.
 Information of each SNP obtained from GDS file.
 - < 3_individual_results >.
 QTL association results of each genotype data with each phenotype chunk (when `params.pipeline_engine = "matrixeqtl"`) or each phenotype (when `params.pipeline_engine = "genesis"`), without SNP information.
 - < 4_individual_results_SNPinfo >.
 Combined < 3_individual_results > with the corresponding SNP information in < 2_SNP_info >.

-### 5\.2 Summary results and reports
+### 5\.2 Results and reports
-- < 5_Results_Summary >.
+- **< 5_Results_Summary >**.
 Contains the QTL results of each one of the phenotype in RDS format, the count table of the number of QTL identified, as well as the phenotype expression histogram, QQ plot and Manhattan plot of each phenotype.
-Usually, this is the folder the user would take a look at.
  If the QTL results are too large to be merged into a single file, you can obtain them and merge them in < 4_individual_results_SNPinfo >.

 ### 5\.3 Logs
-All logs for each of the analyses steps will be saved in each of the folders.
+All logs for each of the analyses steps will be saved in each of the subfolders.

-### 5\.4 Cleaning afterwards to save space
+### 5\.4 Cleaning to save space
-*proceed with caution*  Nextflow would save all the intermediate results in the work/ directory.
-When the pipeline successfully finishes, it's highly recommended to discard the work/ directory.
+*proceed with caution*: Nextflow would save all the intermediate results in the work/ directory.
+When the pipeline successfully finishes, it's recommended to discard the `work/` directory.
-*proceed with caution*  Since QTL results can be very large, when the user is sure about the results of the association of all SNPs and all phenotypes are saved in < 5_Results_Summary >, results in < 2_SNP_info >, < 3_individual_results > and < 4_individual_results_SNPinfo > can be discarded, since < 5_Results_Summary > is simply the merged version of all of them.
-It's recommended to discard < 4_individual_results_SNPinfo > first since it is simply subsets of < 5_Results_Summary >.
+*proceed with caution*: QTL results can be very large.
+When the user is sure about the results of the association of all SNPs and all phenotypes are saved in < 5_Results_Summary >, results in < 2_SNP_info >, < 3_individual_results > and < 4_individual_results_SNPinfo > can be discarded, since < 5_Results_Summary > is the merged version of them.

-## 6. Run Examples
+## 6. Workflow Process Details
-Two examples are provided in the folder < example/ >.
-Example input data are provided in < data/ >.

-### Example 1
-Start from VCF file input, calculate PCs, and use MatrixeQTL to obtain QTL results.
-You may also change "params.pipeline_engine" to "genesis" in the config to use GENESIS and the same example inputs in this example.

-1. In your bash, go to the directory < example/ > .
-`cd Directory/Where/You/Installed/the/Pipeline/example`
-2. Launch R and run `Rscript GenerateExample_M.R`.
-This will write out the files `ExampleConfig_M.config` and `Example_M.sh`, as well as update the < data/ > directory to setup the input file paths.
-Note: this must be run under the directory example/, since R needs to use the working directory to set up the input file paths.
-3. Run `bash Example_M.sh`.
-4. Example results will be generated in folder < ExampleResults_M >.

-### Example 2
-Start from GDS file input, using pre-defined PCs and GRM, and use GENESIS to obtain QTL results.
-You may also change "params.pipeline_engine" to "matrixeqtl" in the config to use MatrixeQTL and the same example inputs in this example.

-1. In your bash, go to the directory < example/ > .
-`cd Directory/Where/You/Installed/the/Pipeline/example`
-2. Launch R and run `Rscript GenerateExample_G.R`.
-This will write out the files `ExampleConfig_G.config` and `Example_G.sh`, as well as update the < data/ > directory to setup the input file paths.
-Note: this must be run under the directory example/, since R needs to use the working directory to set up the input file paths.
-3. Run `bash Example_G.sh`.
-4. Example results will be generated in folder < ExampleResults_G >.
+The processes included in each one of the nf script:

+**Prepare.nf**
+1. `vcf_to_gds`  Convert VCF files to GDS format.
+2. `write_gds_list`  Write the resulting GDS file paths into a CSV file for Analysis.nf to use.
+3. `merge_gds`  Merge the GDS files for the following process `PCA` or `PCA_GRM`.
+4. `PCA` or `PCA_GRM`  Perform genetic PCA analysis using PC-AiR and obtain GRM using PC-Relate.

+**Analysis.nf**
+1. `get_shared_sampleid`  Obtain the shared sample ids from the input genotype files and phenotype file, and the following optional input files when provided: covariate file, PC RDS file, and user defined sample id TXT file.
+Those are the sample ids to be used in the analysis.
+2. `split_pheno`  Split phenotype data into chunks or single phenotype in order to analyze them in parallel.
+3. `prepare_cvrt`  Read in covariates file and process categorical covariates.
+4. `SNP_info`  Obtain SNP information from the GDS file.
+	When running GENESIS version, this includes variant.id, REF (reference allele), ALT.ca (alternative allele, coded allele), and snpID (annotation in genotype file).
+	When running MatrixeQTL version, besides the entries mentioned, chr (chromosome), pos (position), freq.ca (frequency of coded allele), freq.minor (frequency of minor allele), miss (missing rate), n.obs (number of observance), MAC (minor allele count) will also be included.
+GENESIS will return these information along with the association results.
+5. `QTL_analysis`  Association test of the SNPs from each of the genotype data file with each of the phenotype.
+6. `merge_info_QTL`  Combine the QTL results obtain from `QTL_analysis` with corresponding SNP information obtained from `SNP_info`.
+7. `QTL_count_wrap`  Count the number of QTLs returned by `QTL_analysis`.

+**Report.nf**
+1. `QTL_results_wrap`  For each of the phenotype, merge the QTL results from `QTL_count_wrap` in `Analysis.nf`, and draw phenotype histogram plot, QQ plot and Manhattan plot.

 -end-